This website is where we maintain administrative information and historical archives for our team.

 2019 Season starts on January 5th

-The team will be meeting Saturday, January 6th at 10:30 a.m. to 2 p.m. at the Gifford Medical Center in the downstairs conference room for the Kickoff Event.
-Safety training will follow up at the shop.
+The team will be meeting Saturday, January 5th at 10:00 a.m. to 2 p.m. (or so) at the Red Clover room in the Gifford Medical Center conference center for the Kickoff Event.

-There will be an additional team meeting on Sunday at 1 p.m. for initial brainstorming about robot designs.
+There will be an additional team meeting on Sunday for initial brainstorming about robot designs.

 Registration with Youth Team Members Information System (STIMS)

 For an overview of the registration process and frequently asked questions, FIRST has provided an excellent Youth Team Member System Overview webpage.

 Required Release Forms